Alcoholism in rural Australia: Binge drinking

-Binge drinking five or more drinks in one sitting) in rural Australia is a severe problem as a result of the poor health determinants distinctive of these rural areas, including limited healthcare access, economic disadvantage, high unemployment levels and low levels of education.
+Binge drinking is five or more drinks in one sitting.
+In rural Australia, it is a severe problem as a result of the poor health determinants distinctive of these rural areas, including limited healthcare access, economic disadvantage, high unemployment levels and low levels of education.
 54% of young and Indigenous people in isolated areas of Australia are acutely high-level binge drinkers.
-Binge drinking behaviour are “heavily shaped by prevailing cultural norms” such as the “acceptability of binge drinking”.
-Binge drinking in rural areas of Australia have severe and problematic long-term impacts on individuals who perform these behaviours, not only to themselves but to the entire health outcome of rural Australia.
-In particular, as children and teenagers’ brains aren't properly developed yet, the immense level of binge drinking performed by these young individuals in rural Australia has a greater long-term impact for themselves both psychologically and physically, further adding to overall health disadvantage in rural communities.
+Binge drinking behaviour is “heavily shaped by prevailing cultural norms” such as the “acceptability of binge drinking”.

+Binge drinking in rural areas of Australia has severe and problematic long-term impacts on individuals who perform these behaviours, not only to themselves but to the entire health outcome of rural Australia.
+In particular, as children and teenagers’ brains aren't properly developed yet, the immense level of binge drinking performed by these young individuals in rural Australia has a greater long-term impact on them both psychologically and physically, further adding to overall health disadvantage in rural communities.

+Decline

-However, in 2016 the Australian Institute of Health and Welfare reported that younger adults were drinking less compared to 2013.
-42% of individuals aged between 18 and 24 would binge drink a minimum of five alcoholic standard drinks per month, but this statistic was only a 5% decrease since 2013.
-Overall, despite that young adults in rural areas decreased their levels of binge drinking from 31% in 2010 to 18.5% in 2016, this kind of behaviour remains a prominent and destructive issue in rural Australian society.
+In 2016, the Australian Institute of Health and Welfare reported that younger adults were drinking less compared to 2013.
+42% of individuals aged between 18 and 24 binge drank a minimum of five alcoholic standard drinks per month.
+This statistic was a 5% decrease since 2013.
+Young adults in rural areas decreased their levels of binge drinking from 31% in 2010 to 18.5% in 2016.
+This kind of behaviour remains a prominent and destructive issue in rural Australian society.